vladanghene/guides/readme.md

 You?

-## Contribute

-I'm happy to accept requests in the issue tracker, improvements to the content, and additional guides.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Sindre Sorhus](http://sindresorhus.com) has waived all copyright and related or neighboring rights to this work.
-This work is published from: Norway.
+To the extent possible under law, I and [Sindre Sorhus](http://sindresorhus.com) have waived all copyright and related or neighboring rights to this work.

+Enjoy and fork and whatever.
+Cheers